Deebo Samuel didn’t fit in anywhere. So he now plays everywhere.

-But Precious Martin, Samuel’s stepmother, watching on television at home, was concerned after watching him hobble off the field.
+But Precious Martin, Samuel’s stepmother, at home watching on television, was concerned after seeing him hobble off the field.
 Two months ago, San Francisco Coach Kyle Shanahan had begun using her stepson in an unusual football experiment.
-Samuel is 6 feet and 215 pounds, stocky for the prototypical NFL receiver, so a few times a game Shanahan called plays that required Samuel to carry the ball as a running back.
+Samuel is 6 feet and 215 pounds, stocky for the prototypical NFL wide receiver, so a few times a game Shanahan called plays that required Samuel to carry the ball as a running back.
 It worked, so the 49ers gave Samuel more carries, pegged him to return kicks, even let him throw a touchdown pass against the Los Angeles Rams.
-This in addition to Samuel’s responsibilities as a receiver, and he leads the team in both rushing and receiving touchdowns.
+This, in addition to Samuel’s responsibilities as a wideout, and he leads the team in both rushing and receiving touchdowns.

 “I want to get him the ball on almost every play,” Shanahan told reporters this month, because when Samuel has at least five carries, the 49ers are 8-0.

 Martin saw Samuel limp to the sideline, so she texted a man she knew to be at Lambeau.
-“You know I’ve been calling and texting,” she wrote to Mark Hodge, who’d been Samuel’s head coach at Chapman High in South Carolina.
+“You know I’ve been calling and texting,” she wrote to Mark Hodge, who had been Samuel’s coach at Chapman High in South Carolina.

 Hodge scanned the sideline, looking for No. 19, and saw him moving around and trying to keep blood flowing to his battered and cold extremities.